Solutions > Customer Experience

 Be proactive and identify customers at risk of leaving.

 Spot the earliest signs of churn before it's too late.
-Set alerts for when a customer drops a hint that they may be cancelling, for example, queries around discounts and call the customer to ensure they stay.
+Set alerts for when a customer drops a hint that they may be cancelling, for example, queries around discounts and call the customer to prevent cancellations.

 Gain insights into the root causes for cancellations.